sthewissen/Mynt/README.md

 ### Configuration

 There are a few settings you can configure to alter the behavior of the bot.
-These settings are stored in the `appsettings.json` file in the **Azure.Functions** project.
-You can also edit these from within the Azure portal when your function is deployed.
+These settings are stored in the `Constants.cs` file in the **Core** project.
+Azure Functions does not yet support some sort of configuration file that you can use locally and deploy to Azure so for now this will have to do.

 | Setting | Description |
 | ------- | ------ |